-More than six decades ago, Billy Graham held a peace rally on the east steps of the United States Capitol building to encourage the president to establish a National Day of Prayer.
+More than seven decades ago, Billy Graham held a peace rally on the east steps of the United States Capitol building to encourage the president to establish a National Day of Prayer.
 It was a historic moment that had an immediate impact.
 Within two days, legislation was introduced in the House of Representatives and passed after committee action by unanimous vote.
 President Harry Truman signed the joint resolution into law in April 1952.
-Today, 67 years later, Americans will gather for the National Day of Prayer.

 Here’s a look back at that momentous peace rally on Feb.
 3, 1952: